WordPress/gutenberg/docs/design/block-design.md

 **Placeholder:**

-Has no placeholder, as it works fine upon insertion.
+Has no placeholder, as it works immediately upon insertion.
 The default inserted state shows the last 5 posts.

 **Selected state:**